ISAITB/docs-itb-ta/source/communityDashboard/index.rst

     **Default community:** This section is not displayed in case you are viewing the details of the test bed's **Default community**.
     See :ref:`community__defaults__community` for more information.

-The **Community administrators** section displays the users, including yourself, that are capable of managing your community.
+The **Community administrators** section displays the users that are capable of managing the community.

 .. figure:: ../screenshots/admin_community_administrators.PNG
   :align: center